Asian American literature: Asian American Literary Awards

 Jhumpa Lahiri acclaimed author, explores Americans and the complexities of cultural identity.

 One of the problems associated with Asian American literature is the definition of "Asian American."
 The Asian American Literary Awards, presented by the Asian American Writers' Workshop, define eligibility "authors of Asian descent".
 While this definition is clear and concise, this has not stopped them from giving awards to those who have written about Asian Americans, while not being an Asian American.
 As the event developed, awards extended to groups outside of Asian descent, but the winners are still predominantly Asian.
 The Association for Asian American Studies (AAAS) has annually awarded Asian American writers at the Book Awards for their contributions in works regarding history, social science, poetry, and prose.

 Asian American authors

-There are plenty of Asian American authors before the 1970s.
-With the publication of Aiiieeeee!
-An Anthology of Asian-American Writers, there was a push for the surfacing of old and new Asian American writers.
+Since 1998, the Asian American Literary Awards, presented by the Asian American Writers' Workshop, are hosted annually with eligibility for authors of Asian descent.
+Moreover, the Association for Asian American Studies (AAAS) has annually awarded Asian American writers at the Book Awards beginning in 2009 for their contributions in works regarding history, social science, poetry, and prose.

 Some key Asian American authors include: